Ecuador w/ Jordan Jensen | You Be Trippin' with Ari Shaffir

 by the way, they also have a lifetime warranty.

-but losing your wallet's the worst and with Ridge's air tag attachment you'll always know exactly where it is before panic mode kicks in.
+But losing a while, it's the worst.
+And with Ridge's air tag attachment, you'll always know exactly where it is before Panic Mode kicks in.

 For a limited time, my listeners get 10% off at Ridge by using Ari.

-Wherever it's like one other coffee, you're like, yeah, sure, I'll have another one, I'll have another one, I'll have another one, I'll have another one.
+Wherever it's like one other coffee, you're like, Yeah, sure, I'll have another one, I'll have another one, I'll have another one, another

-Their turmeric starter kit blends radiant ginger, warm turmeric, and Roeboist chai.
+Their turmeric starter kit blends radiant ginger, warm turmeric, and roiboist chai.

 If you're looking for a blend to support immunity, digestion, focus with clean energy, all the feeling of golden hour at sunset, this is a game changer.